Field Research Safety

 Travel

-International SOS provides 24/7 medical, mental health, and security support and evacuation services to eligible Cornell students, staff, faculty, and academics abroad.
-If you are going to a remote, High Risk, or Extreme Risk location, please reach out to ISOS for a briefing specific to your itinerary by calling +1 215 942 8478 or email Philadelphia@internationalsos.com for non-urgent requests (Note: ISOS typically responds to emails within 72 hours).
-Additionally, please reach out to the Office of Risk Management and Insurance for more information on if there is insurance coverage for your trip.
+International SOS provides 24/7 medical, mental health, and security support and evacuation services to eligible Cornell travelers abroad.
+For remote, High Risk, or Extreme Risk locations, request a pre-travel briefing by calling +1 215 942 8478 or emailing Philadelphia@internationalsos.com for non-urgent requests (typical email response within ~72 hours).
+Also contact the Office of Risk Management and Insurance to confirm applicable insurance coverage for your trip.

-- For domestic travel, please refer to the Office of Risk Management and Insurance
+- For domestic travel guidance, see the Office of Risk Management and Insurance.

-- For international travel, questions visit Cornell Global travel
+- For international travel policies and requirements, visit Cornell Global Travel.

-- If you are abroad and have concerns or an incident you need help with visit Cornell Emergencies Abroad
+- If you are abroad and need assistance with an emergency or urgent concern, visit Cornell Emergencies Abroad

 More Information